 When the rider recovers their balance, the handlebars and forks lock back into place so the rider can retake control and carry on their journey.

 “In slow riding scenarios where riders have to make fine steering adjustments constantly to trickle through traffic, it would be a great help particularly for shorter riders, who don’t have such easy ground reach, in scenarios where they are having to paddle the bike though tight spaces.”
 So says Paul Nowers, Motorcycle PR Manager for Honda Europe.

-Although motorcyclists make up just 1% of total road traffic, they , with riders 38 times more likely to die than drivers.
+Although motorcyclists make up just 1% of total road traffic, they account for 19% of all road deaths, with riders 38 times more likely to die than drivers.
 And although the Honda is still in the prototype stage, the company claims the technology has the potential to cut road deaths.